android-ui-testing/Cookbook/docs/content/practices/state_clearing.md

 All cache in android application stored in internal storage: `/data/data/packagename/`
 <br/>This storage — our application sandbox and can be achieved without any permission.

-Common idea: avoid usage of components from real code base and use some test rules, which do the job for us.
+Common idea: to avoid usage of components from real code base and use some test rules, which do the job for us.

 ```kotlin